arcbtc/buber/README.md

 **Customer/Taxi:** Service happens, `reputation` is given at the end of the transaction.

-> Note: I will build an https://github.com/lnbits/lnbits extension that acts as a Nostr client software for taxi driver and customer, but any client software for BUber will perform the same functions
+> Note: I will build an https://github.com/lnbits/lnbits extension that acts as a Nostr client software for *taxi* and *customer*, but any client software for BUber will perform the same functions